lowandrew/Plasmid_Assembler/README.md

 # Plasmid Assembler

-Plasmid Assembler doesn't really assemble plasmids, but instead finds plasmids in raw reads that match to known plasmids and constructs a consensus sequence for that plasmid.
+Plasmid Assembler doesn't really assemble plasmids, but instead finds plasmids in raw reads that match to known plasmids and (optionally) constructs a consensus sequence for that plasmid.

 ### Program Dependencies